surma/surma.dev/content/things/rust-to-webassembly.md

 I had a lot of fun learning about how it all works under the hood and it helped me understand and appreciate what all the tools are doing for me.
 I hope you feel similarly.

+Massive thanks to [@rreverser] for reviewing this article.

 [c to wasm]: /things/c-to-webassembly
 [wasm-bindgen]: https://rustwasm.github.io/wasm-bindgen/
 [wasm-pack]: https://rustwasm.github.io/wasm-pack/